 Not Every Adolescent Has Depression

 Research shows that during the adolescent years, 28% will deal with depression.
-In my coaching with families, I would say probably 30% to 40% of the adolescents are struggling with some level of depression.
+In my working with families, I would say probably 30% to 40% of the adolescents are struggling with some level of depression.
 Rarely have parents realized it and depression in kids can lead to conflicts as parents pressure their kids to move and be motivated.

 What are some of the conflicts that depression leads to in your home?